Portal to main website: www.natsscifiguide.com.

 · “Swift, imaginative, beautiful and funny . . .
 Donleavy at his best” (New Yorker, book jacket).

-DONNELLY, Ignatius L. (1831-1901) US lawyer, author, populist, and former lieutenant governor of Minnesota, whose books include Caesar’s Column (1890) and Atlantis: The Antediluvian World (1882), the latter a nonfiction treatise elucidating the author’s theories about a legendary island near the Pillars of Hercules.
-Pseudonyms: Edmund Boisgilbert.
+DONNELLY, Ignatius L. (1831-1901) Working name of US lawyer, amateur scientist, populist writer, former lieutenant governor of Minnesota, and author IGNATIUS LOYOLA DONNELLY, whose books of speculative interest include Caesar’s Column (1890), Doctor Huguet (1891-as by Edmund Boisgilbert), The Golden Bottle (1892), and Atlantis: The Antediluvian World (1882), the latter a nonfiction treatise elucidating the author’s theories about a legendary island near the Pillars of Hercules.
+Alternate names used: Edmund Boisgilbert, M.D.

 Go, Go, Go, Said the Bird (1967) **1/2 A woman struggles to survive in the brutal aftermath of nuclear war.
 Brief, but well written.
 (Dangerous Visions, edited by Harlan Ellison)